 Adapt to the ‘the new normal’

-Many renters are seeking outside space given that we have all been forced to stay inside for much of 2020.
-In addition, many people are now working from home and need that additional space to enable this.
-Make sure you highlight balconies and roof terraces, keep your garden looking usable and welcoming and even consider opening up space and creating a home office in an unused area such as under the stairs or any annexes that are in the property.
+Many renters are seeking outside space given that we have all been forced to stay inside for much of the last 12 months and at the time of writing, foreign travel looks difficult this summer.
+In addition, many people are now continuing to work from home and need that additional space to enable this.
+With this in mind, highlight balconies and roof terraces, keep your garden looking usable and welcoming and even consider opening up space and creating a home office in an unused area such as under the stairs or any annexes that are in the property.

 In addition, for those who are working at home, super-fast broadband is a must.
 Make sure you have the fasted available broadband especially if Fibre is available in your area.
 Find out if you can get Fibre broadband here.